WASHINGTON—FINRA announced today the election or appointment of four Governors to its Board of Governors:

-FINRA is dedicated to investor protection and market integrity.
+FINRA is a not-for-profit organization dedicated to investor protection and market integrity.
 It regulates one critical part of the securities industry – brokerage firms doing business with the public in the United States.
 FINRA, overseen by the SEC, writes rules, examines for and enforces compliance with FINRA rules and federal securities laws, registers broker-dealer personnel and offers them education and training, and informs the investing public.
 In addition, FINRA provides surveillance and other regulatory services for equities and options markets, as well as trade reporting and other industry utilities.
 FINRA also administers a dispute resolution forum for investors and brokerage firms and their registered employees.
 For more information, visit www.finra.org.